 Modernism (ESH213) [30 credits]

 List 4 comprises of a wide range of optional modules.
 You can get a sense of what might be on offer by viewing our English module directory.

 In your final year you take the English Dissertation.
 The remainder of the modules in your second and final years are optional, and you can choose from a list of optional modules which reflect your own particular interests.

-Typical tariff or grades required: 320-340 points from 3 A-levels, equivalent to ABB-AAB at A-level.
-A typical offer would be 340 points (AAB), with at least A in English literature, or combined English language and literature.
+Typical grades required: At least 3 A-levels at AAB-ABB grades.
+A typical offer would be made to a student with AAB grades although we review every application carefully to consider whether we think our course is suitable for you.
 We value the Extended Project and are able to make alternative offers to candidates taking this qualification.

 Excluded subjects: General studies and Critical Thinking.

 Subjects and grades: 34 points overall, with at least six points in higher level English.